ec-jrc/lisflood-utilities/README.md

 * a mask map (either PCRaster or netCDF format) or
   - alternatively, matrix indices in the form xmini_xmaxi:ymini_ymaxi or
   - alternatively, coordinates bounding box in the form xmin_xmax:ymin_ymax
+  - alternatively, list of stations with coordinates and a LDD map.
 * a textfile with a list of filepaths for files to cut or alternatively a path to a folder containing netCDF files to cut
 * a path to a folder where to write cut files.